To better serve & support Indigenous People.

-This four day course is intended to create a learning process that will allow participants to gain insight into the history of this land locally and regionally from an Aboriginal perspective.
+This four-day course is intended to create a learning process that will allow participants to gain insight into the history of this land locally and regionally from an Indigenous perspective.
 The scope of this project is not intended to be exhaustive but rather the beginning of a journey where participants will have a knowledge base from which to grow.

 - Relate new information to previous knowledge and experiences.

 - Recognize attitudes and values which promote and further awareness and understanding of the role Original People play in contemporary society.

 Course Outline & Overview